 And as improving cash-flow is a common business priority, funding projects from OPEX budgets helps maintain a lean balance sheet while preserving cash flow.

-Alaris now offers its software platform as a subscription.
-Alaris Capture Pro Software and Alaris Info Input Solution are now each available as a one-year subscription in addition to existing perpetual licensing options.
+Kodak Alaris now offers its software platform as a subscription.
+Kodak Capture Pro Software and Kodak Info Input Solution are now each available as a one-year subscription in addition to existing perpetual licensing options.